arandilopez/laravel-profane/README.md

 git clone git@github.com:arandilopez/laravel-profane.git
 ```

-Pull requests are welcome, but please make sure you provide unit tests to cover your changes.
-Help to add and support more locales!
+Pull requests are welcome, but please make sure you provide unit tests to cover your changes. **You can help to add and support more locales!**

 ### Supported Locales
 - English
 - Spanish
-- Italian (provided by @aletundo)
+- Italian ( provided by @aletundo )

 ## License
 This project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).